Social Media

 Share thoughtfully, be kind, avoid confidential info, disclose employment (#IamSocialRails).
 When unsure, DM the program lead.

 Shorter policies raise comprehension from 42% to 88% in internal surveys.
+For comprehensive company-wide social media guidelines that cover all departments and scenarios, see our complete social media guidelines for companies guide.

 4. Content Creation & Sharing Frameworks